DragonX-cloud/dji_flutter_plugin/README.md

 	- Take a picture
 	- Start/Stop video
 	- Waypoints Mission
+- Get Media Files List
+- Download Media File by Index
+- Delete Media File by Index

-Streaming or downloading the video/images is not yet supported, but in progress.
+Streaming is not yet supported, but in progress.

 ## SETUP
 Before you start using the DJI Flutter plugin, you must first perform some initial setup and configurations as required by DJI SDK.